qrtl/oaw-custom/purchase_order_line_quant/readme/DESCRIPTION.rst

+This modules does the following:
-- Add Quant to purchase order line.
+* Add quant information to purchase order line.
-- Overwrite _run_buy logic to create purhcase order based on supplier and purchase currency.
+* Overwrite _run_buy logic to create purhcase order based on supplier and purchase currency.